Eduardo Neumann Gandía: Biography

+Career

 Neumann Gandía distinguished himself as an essayist and teacher, as well as an accomplished historian and prolific writer.
 The best known of his books is his 1913 Verdadera y Auténtica Historia de la Ciudad de Ponce, desde sus primitivos tiempos hasta la época contemporánea ("True and Authentic History of the City of Ponce, from its primitive times to the contemporary age"), a comprehensive and detailed history of the City of Ponce covering over 250 years, from 1646 to 1911.
 Neumman was also a prolific art collector.
 He had particularly keen interest in Taino and Antillean pottery in Puerto Rico.
 Part of his "Bird-Effigy" bowl collection was acquired by Jesse Walter Fewkes in 1919.

 Death, honors and accolades

 Neumann Gandia died in Cherbourg, France, on 9 September 1913, the same year his last book Verdadera y Auténtica Historia de la Ciudad de Ponce was published.
 In San Juan there is a public housing development named after him.
 There is also a middle school in Ponce honoring his memory and contributions.
 He is also recognized at Ponce's Park of Illustrious Ponce Citizens.